microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/03_challenge.md

 ### Task 4: Create an alert which notifies you when the `vm-linux` gets restarted

+Create an Activity log alert to track the reboot activity of the linux vm.

 ### Task 5: Knowledge Questions

 - Can you explain the difference between a metric alert and a log alert?
 - Can you explain the difference between a Service Health alert and a Resource Health alert?
-- On which official Microsoft website can you find information about Azure Service Health for every single region worldwide? (https://learn.microsoft.com/en-us/azure/service-health/overview)
+- On which official Microsoft website can you find information about Azure Service Health for every single region worldwide?

 ### Learning Resources